An Introduction to CGM

 - Rate of Change Alerts tell you is your glucose is rising or falling rapidly.

-- Out-of-Range Alert tells you when the receiver and transmitter are too far apart to communicate with each other.
+- Out-of-Range or Loss of Signal Alert tells you when the receiver and transmitter are too far apart to communicate with each other.

 - “Replace Sensor” Notification tells you that the sensor life is almost over.

-In terms of low glucose, the different manufacturers have different features to notify users regarding low blood glucose:
+In terms of low glucose, the different manufacturers have slightly different features to notify users regarding low blood glucose:

 - Medtronic ( in addition to the low alert) has:

-- A separate predictive Alert Before Low, that is triggered when you approach the low limit you’ve set – it’s hard-wired to go off 30 mins before the algorithm predicts you will cross the low threshold you’ve set – uses current glucose reading, plus trend info.
+- A predictive Alert Before Low, that is triggered when you approach the low limit you’ve set – it’s hard-wired to go off 30 mins before the algorithm predicts you will cross the low threshold you’ve set, and uses the current glucose reading, plus trend info.

 Share this Article